Hi and thank you for stopping by The Travel Hack!

 2012 – This is when I started to really get into travel blogging and I realised a career in blogging would be much more exciting than a career in journalism!

-I started working as a social media manager for a large travel agent and began attending lots of press trips for my blog.
+I started working as the UK social media manager for Flight Centre and began attending lots of press trips for my blog.

 ^During a dream trip to South Africa